 Reporting suspicious activity

-If you do spot suspicious behaviour in your area, it’s important to write down as much information about what you’ve seen as possible.
-Here are some tips on what to look for when observing people, or vehicles:
+If you see suspicious behaviour in your area, it’s important to write down as much information about what you’ve seen as possible.
+You should notice:

 - person - gender, age, skin colour, build, height, dress

 - hair - colour, length, curly/straight, receding, bald

 - face - shape, complexion, beard or moustache